Bunshinsaba (2012 film)

 Bunshinsaba (笔仙 (筆仙, Bǐxiān)) is a 2012 Chinese horror film directed by Ahn Byeong-ki."
-The film has the same title as Ahn Byeong-ki 2004 film Bunshinsaba, but contains an unrelated plot.
 The film is set in Beijing, where Xiao Ai (Mei Ting) has her horror novel rejected by her patient publisher and finds out that her ex-husband, Qi Kun (Wu Chao), has been released from prison and is looking for her as well as her asthmatic son Xiao Xin (Zhu Jiangdi).
 Xiao Ai and Xiao Xin are offered an old house by her doctor where unexplainable events begin to happen.

+The film was followed up by three sequels and four crossover films with Japanese horror franchises.